kurtosis-tech/kardinal-playground/neon-postgres-demo/README.md

      - Dev traffic is routed to the dev version of the frontend and through corresponding dev versions of downstream services
      - The main version still works independently in the same namespace

-5. 🔄 Verify prod functionality:
+5. 🔄 Verify baseline functionality:

    - Return to the production voting app URL (ending with -8090)
-   - Confirm that it still works and interacts with the database directly in the "prod" namespace
+   - Confirm that it still works and interacts with the database directly in the "baseline" namespace

 6. 🧹 Clean up the dev flow: